 1. The supplier shall only be entitled to a right of set-off or retention on the basis of counterclaims which have become res judicata or are undisputed.

 2. Place of performance concerning the supplier's liabilities shall be the place of destination.

-3. Legal action has to be taken at the court of Magdeburg being competent for our registered office in case of any dispute arising from the contract, provided the supplier being trader, legal person or separate estate under public law.
+3. Legal action has to be taken at the court of Beckum or Münster, as the case may be, being competent for our registered office in case of any dispute arising from the contract, provided the supplier being trader, legal person or separate estate under public law.
 We are also entitled to take legal action at the supplier's place of business or branch.

 4. The law of the Federal Republic of Germany is applicable.
 Application of standard United Nations Convention on Contracts for the International Sale of Goods (CISG) is excluded.

 5. Should individual provisions of these Terms and Conditions of Purchase be or become invalid, this shall not affect the legal validity of the remaining provisions.